 No sutures required

-Operating time is short, postoperative pain and discomfort are minimal for patients who undergo this micro-incision
+pain and discomfort minimal for patients who undergo this micro-incision

-leave the operating room with a dry scalp, face, neck, hands, and axillae.
+leave the operating room with dry scalp, face, hands, axillae.
 Excessive

 sweating of the whole body and/or trunk cannot be treated surgically.